platy/Open-Emission-Factors-DB/CONTRIBUTING.md

 If there has been a validation error, this will be the section instead:
 ![Pull Request creation](./img/validation-error.png)

-Click on details and then on Validate file to expand the error details:
+Click on "details" and then on "Validate file" to expand the error details:
 ![Pull Request creation](./img/validation-error-details.png)

 ## Git Commit Messages